jasonjoh/java-tutorial/README.md

 <pre><code>Auth code: ${authCode}

-ID token: ${idToken}</code></pre>
+ID token: ${idToken}

+Access token: ${accessToken}</code></pre>
 ```

-For now, the view is simply going to show us the authorization code, so we can confirm that our sign-in works.
+For now, the view is simply going to show us the authorization code and ID token, so we can confirm that our sign-in works.
 We'll update this later once we add more functionality to our app.

 Open the `pages.xml` file (**Deployed Resources**, **webapp**, **WEB-INF**, **defs**) and add the following code to the bottom of the file, *before* the `</tiles-definitions>` line: